liorghub/SONiC/doc/ztp/inband_ztp.md

 ![In-band ZTP modules](images/modules-design.svg)

-Services config-setup and interface-config perform the groundwork for ZTP service and copp manager in SWSS is registering the required trap.
+Service config-setup creates ZTP configuration, interface-config create DHCP configuration, SWSS registers the required traps and then ZTP is doing the work.
+More details on each service in the following chapters.

 ## 3.1 ZTP provision over in-band network on init